 In the murky waters of real life, evil people often prosper whilst harming others, and quite often never face justice and retribution.

 Social reality isn’t founded on some intrinsic and fair principle or quality of the universe.
 Social justice is something that we must construct and re-construct our selves.
+In the same way, democracy isn’t something we “have”, it is something we must do.

 As a society, we make our own “karma”.
 We participate in, shape and distribute social justice.
 That affects those around us.
 We do need to think about what kind of world we live in, how we ought to live and how that affects our families, friends, neighbours and strangers.
 A measure of civilisation may be observed in how we behave towards those people we don’t know.